 Thursday, September 15

 Everyone awaits the Christmas season and cannot do without a good Christmas tree.
 The memories of decorating a Christmas tree along with family and friends always make us nostalgic.
-Children as well as adults enjoy decorating it and do not shy away from taking the credit of a well done tree.
+Children as well as adults enjoy decorating it and do not shy away from taking the credit for a well-done tree.

 The alternate common name of the Virginia Pine is Shrub Pine because of its appearance as a shrub at the young age.
-It can grow in places where you would hardly find any other green or a shrub like trees.
-Like the other pine trees it is also prone to diseases and pests so proper care and maintenance is required.
+It can grow in places where you would hardly find any other green or shrub-like trees.
+Like the other pine trees, it is also prone to diseases and pests, so proper care and maintenance are required.